Services . Gum Disease

 - Antibiotics: some antibiotic treatments must be administered deep into the affected gum pockets, in the form of gels or slow-release chips or microspheres.

-- Flap Surgery/pocket reduction surgery: this surgical procedure requires the gums to be cut and lifted back, exposing the tooth root to allow more efficient planing and scaling.
+- Flap Surgery/pocket reduction surgery: this surgical procedure requires the gums to be cut and lifted back, exposing the tooth root to allow more efficient planning and scaling.

 - Soft Tissue Grafts: when too much soft tissue in the gums is damaged, it can be helpful to use donor tissue (usually from your own soft palate) by attaching it to the damaged tissue.
 As it heals the graft provides greater coverage for the roots and prevents further damage.